mayakraft/Firebase/readme.md

 # Login

-Create a personal account, login to your profile screen, edit your profile details, upload picture.
+Create a personal account / login screen, logs you into your profile page where you can edit your profile details, upload picture.
 Everyone has a profile, that's it.
 Foundation for a lot of apps.